 We regret that we do not accept credit card details by phone.

 dLSoft's Barcodes Online Server provides a simple cost-effective way of obtaining barcode images on demand.
-The images may be e-mailed to you within seconds of you providing the details.
+The images may be downloaded to your computer or e-mailed to you within seconds of you providing the details.

 If you are concerned about the settings you should use we would be pleased to set up your first barcode for you, just e-mail your requirement before requesting a subscription to give us time to enter the settings.

 The service allows you to create barcode images at a specified resolution and to e-mail the image in any of BMP, EPS, GIF, JPG, PNG, TIFF or WMF formats.
 These are the same images as those produced by our Really Simple Barcodes and AnyLabels products and our dBarcode.NET developer components.

 Potential subscribers may request a trial image to by e-mail.
 We DO NOT refund subscriptions for any reason.